 When you are buying or renting a property, whether residential or commercial, it is best to have thorough working knowledge of the current situation in the Czech real estate market.
 Svoboda & Williams is here to help you navigate the acquisition or rental process and everything this entails, including its legal aspects, current market development, and financing options.
 We have a wealth of expertise and a team of professionals who follow the real estate situation closely and know everything there is to know about it.
 In addition, we regularly expand our know-how by conducting our own surveys, and so we can competently evaluate today’s trends and predict future ones.

-Real estate tax: All property in the Czech Rebublic is subject to an annual nominal property tax.
-Its amount is determined by the type of property, the total floor, and/or land area, and the location.
+All property in the Czech Republic is subject to an annual nominal property tax.
+Its amount is determined by the type of property, the total floor and/or land area, and the location.
 The tax must be paid by anyone who acquired property in the previous fiscal year, whether it was bought, given as a gift, or inherited.
-It also applies to cases when the owner significantly changes the parameters of the property, especially through extensions, conversions, changes in the nature of plot, etc.
+It also applies to cases when the owner significantly changes the parameters of the property, especially through extensions, conversions, changes in the nature of the plot, etc.

-Our agency will be glad to tailor relocation packages to suit you, including filing applications for work permits, customs clearance, etc. We familiarize newcomers with Prague and its schools, neighborhoods, medical facilities, entertainment spots and all other information to help you settle in your new home.
+Our agency will be glad to tailor relocation packages to suit you, including filing applications for work permits, customs clearance, etc. We familiarize newcomers with Prague and its schools, neighborhoods, medical facilities, entertainment spots, and provide useful information to help you settle in your new home.
 We can also recommend housekeeping and babysitting services.
-For further information regarding Prague, please see our comprehensive guides: Svoboda & Williams Lifestyle, Prague Stay Lifestyle and Feelhome All About Housing.
+For further information regarding Prague, please see our comprehensive guides: Svoboda & Williams Lifestyle, Prague Stay Lifestyle, and Feelhome All About Housing.